Fox Chase Cancer Center Launches Personalized Treatment Trial for Women with Breast Cancer

 The study, called TAILORx, Trial Assigning Individualized Options for Treatment (Rx), will determine whether genes frequently associated with a higher risk of breast cancer recurrence can be used to help determine the best course of treatment.

-"We know from our research that some women with hormone receptor positive early stage breast cancer receive chemotherapy that is unnecessary, but the challenge is determining which women benefit and which do not," said Lori Goldstein, MD - Director, The Naomi and Phil Lippincott Breast Evaluation Center, Medical Oncology, principal investigator TAILORx at Fox Chase Cancer Center and director of Fox Chase's Breast Evaluation Center and Breast Cancer Research Program.
+"We know from our research that some women with hormone receptor positive early stage breast cancer receive chemotherapy that is unnecessary, but the challenge is determining which women benefit and which do not," said Lori Goldstein, MD - Director, The Naomi and Phil Lippincott Breast Evaluation Center, principal investigator TAILORx at Fox Chase Cancer Center and director of Fox Chase's Breast Evaluation Center and Breast Cancer Research Program.
 "TAILORx is designed to allow us to tailor a woman's treatment based on a number of genetic factors to ensure the best course of action for each woman."

 The majority of women with hormone receptor positive early stage breast cancer are advised to receive chemotherapy in addition to radiation and hormonal therapy, yet research has demonstrated that chemotherapy does not benefit all women equally.
 TAILORx seeks to incorporate a molecular profiling test (a technique that examines many genes simultaneously) into clinical decision-making, and thus spare women unnecessary treatment if chemotherapy is not likely to substantially benefit them.